-The relief will take the form of a refundable corporation tax credit and will be available to companies that are resident in the EEA and carry on a business in Ireland developing digital games.
+The relief takes the form of a refundable corporation tax credit and will be available to companies that are resident in the EEA and carry on a business in Ireland developing digital games.

-Relief will be available on expenditure incurred in the design, production and testing stages of the development of qualifying digital games, provided certain conditions are met.
+Relief is available on expenditure incurred in the design, production and testing stages of the development of qualifying digital games, provided certain conditions are met.
 The credit will be 32% of the lowest of: